<select></select>

 method to the select with multiple choices.
 Because each select would have received its own event handler, we could have avoided the additional check of checking for a multiple

 select.
 However, following the procedure I have shown above will make your code more resilient to change requests as the type can be easily changed in the future.
-In the end it is up to you though.name
+In the end it is up to you though.

 attribute as the key in the above example to save their value in state.
 This can come in handy while working with server-side React and if forms are automatically generated and processed.
 It is not a requirement though: theoretically neither a name